Table of Contents

 Healing the Knee

 Despite the presence of severe injuries in the knees, there is hope.
-In fact, there are many ways to heal and restore your previous knee function.
+There are many ways to heal and restore your previous knee function.

 But what’s the best way to heal the knee?
 Well, it involves the application of multiple remedies.